memgraph/cypher.vim/README.md

 Who should I thank?
 -------------------

-* @robinedwards for extending the syntax
+* (https://github.com/robinedwards)[robinedwards] for extending the syntax.
-* @davidszotten for making it work with pathogen
+* (https://github.com/davidszotten)[davidszotten] for making it work with pathogen.

+Thanks guys!